shasank-shah/LJMU_THESIS/README.md

-# CodeXtract – Vision-Language Code Extraction Pipeline
+# AI DRIVEN VISION LANGUAGE FRAMEWORK FOR CODE GENERATION

 ## Overview

-CodeXtract is a research pipeline for extracting source code from images using a hybrid **Vision–Language Model (VLM) + Code Reconstruction Model** approach.
+AI DRIVEN VISION LANGUAGE FRAMEWORK FOR CODE GENERATION is a research pipeline for extracting source code from images using a hybrid **Vision–Language Model (VLM) + Code Reconstruction Model** approach.

 The system processes screenshots or photos of code (e.g., VSCode screenshots, camera-captured code images) and reconstructs syntactically valid source code while preserving indentation and structure.